microsoft/everyonecancode/day1/Application/README.md

 ## Milligram Application Frontend

 First let's get started with the front end application.
-The part that you will see and use on your mobile phone or you web browser.
-This is the main way to interact with milligrams services.
+The part that you will see and use on your mobile phone or your web browser.
+This is the main way to interact with Milligrams services.

 ### Enable GitHub Actions